Itay2805/TomatOS/src/README.md

 This will manage everything from the devices, the bars to the interrupts of each PCI device. just to make it easier on the driver.

-I am going to remove the support for portio based pci access and only support the mmio based pci access, with the reason being simplicity and any modern computer should support the mmio access.

 ## processes (soon)
 This will handle everything to do with processes.